Oluwajobs/myweatherstory/lesson-overview.md

 1.  use weather datasets and the WRF model to answer real world questions.

 2.  apply data science practices (data understanding, analysis, visualization, and communication) to tell a weather story.

-3. Analyze and reflect on the social impact of weather forecasting
+3.  analyze and reflect on the social impact of weather forecasting

 ## Preparation Materials/Resources